Larrry85/viewer/README.md

 ### Before starting the program:

-1. Download 'api cars directory' inside 'cars' project from kood/sisu's page - if it is not in 'cars' repo already.
+1. Download 'api cars directory' inside 'cars' project from kood/sisu's page - if it is not in 'cars' repository already.
 Read the README.md in 'api' directory:

 Install NodeJS